-The term 'Econometrics' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Econometrics' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Econometrics refers to the utilization of math and statistics in the discipline of economics.
 Economists include these branches of study in order to test their hypotheses and theories.
 They attempt to predict future trends by employing it.
 The idea is to consider economic models and test and re-test them by using statistical trials.
 They finally contrast and compare the ultimate results against known real-world examples.
 This is why economists often divide up the study into the two groups of applied and theoretical.

 Economists work econometrics by merging math, economic theory, and statistical hunches.
 Through these combinations they are able to analyze various theories.
 They harness a variety of tools including probability, frequency distributions, regression analyses, statistical inference, times series methods, and simultaneous equations models.